peter-murray/workflow-application-token-action/README.md

 * `application_id`: The GitHub Application ID that you wil be getting the access token for
 * `application_private_key`: A private key generated for the GitHub Application so that you can authenticate (PEM format or base64 encoded)
+* `organization`: An optional organization name if the GitHub Application is installed at the Organization level (instead of the repository).
 ```yaml

 jobs: